How to record accounting transactions for your small business

 What's the difference between recording and bookkeeping?

-Recording is the first step of bookkeeping.
-Recording captures individual transactions, while bookkeeping includes the full process of recording, categorising, reconciling, and reporting on your financial data.
+Recording is the first step of bookkeeping, focused on capturing individual transactions.
+Bookkeeping includes the full process of recording, categorising, reconciling, and reporting on your financial data.
+Learn more in the guide on small business bookkeeping.

 How often should I record transactions?

 Record transactions as they happen to maintain accurate records.
-At minimum, update your books weekly.
-Daily recording is ideal for busy businesses with high transaction volumes.
+At minimum, update your books weekly; daily recording is ideal for businesses with high transaction volumes.

 Can I record transactions myself or do I need an accountant?

 You can record simple transactions yourself using accounting software.
-Consider hiring an accountant or bookkeeper for complex transactions, tax planning, and financial reporting to ensure compliance and accuracy.
+Consider hiring an accountant or bookkeeper for complex items like depreciation, loan payments, and tax compliance.

 What happens if I make a mistake recording a transaction?

-Most accounting software lets you edit or delete incorrect transactions.
-If the transaction has already been reconciled or included in reports, reverse it with a correcting entry rather than deleting it to maintain a clear audit trail.
+Most accounting software lets you edit or delete incorrect entries.
+If the transaction has already been reconciled, reverse it with a correcting entry to maintain a clear audit trail.

 Disclaimer